Social Change in the Digital Age

 “It’s hard to make predictions, especially about the future.”

-- Be familiar with the most up-to-date literature in several disciplines relating to technological, social, and cultural change.
+- Familiarize themselves with the most up-to-date literature in several disciplines relating to technological, social, and cultural change.

 - Understand how to critically examine an academic text, comparing contrasting views, ideas, and concepts, and formulating new hypotheses based on the available information.